MPh-py/MPh/docs/demonstrations.md

-Each worker will only use one of the processor cores available on the machine, as that's the whole point: We want to achieve maximum speed-up of, say, a parameter sweep, where each core works on a separate job corresponding to one of the many parameter values.
+Each worker will only use one of the processor cores available on the machine, as that's the whole point: We want to achieve maximum speed-up of, say, a parameter sweep, by having each core work on a job corresponding to one of the many parameter values, which it can do independently of work being done for any other value.

 We could also solve this sequentially, one parameter value at a time.
-Comsol's solver could then make use of all cores and would also employ some parallelization in its internal computation.
-But the speed-up would not usually scale linearly with the number of cores, especially for large numbers of them.
+Comsol's solver could then make use of all cores and would also employ some kind of parallelization in its internal computation.
+But the speed-up would not scale linearly with the number of cores, especially for large numbers of them.

 We might use a "parametric sweep", a feature that Comsol does offer.
-But here we retain full programmatic control of which parameter is solved for and when.
-The parameter values don't have to be hard-coded, they could come from user input or be generated depending on the outcome of the simulations themselves.
-For example, this approach lends itself to iterative optimization solvers such as the "genetic algorithm", where a batch of simulations would be run for each new "generation".
+But by doing this in Python we retain full programmatic control of which parameter is solved for and when.
+The parameter values don't have to be hard-coded, they could come from user input or be generated depending on the outcome of previous simulations.
+For example, this approach lends itself to iterative optimization schemes such as the "genetic algorithm", where a batch of simulations would be run for each new "generation".

-Note that the returned results also contain the input parameter.
-As processes will be run asynchronously in parallel, we cannot be sure that output is returned in the order that input was fed in.
+Note how the returned results also contain the input parameter.
+As the worker processes will run asynchronously in parallel, we cannot take for granted that output is returned in input order.

 Before we start the computation, we add all parameter values to the `jobs` queue: